Unrecognized

 Pointer lab mixes respond well to positive reinforcement training, allowing them to feel rewarded by the dog owners they are so attached to.

-The Labrador pointer mix is considered a healthy dog, but being mixed means they may be predisposed to the health problems their parent breeds have.
+The Labrador pointer mix is considered healthy dogs, but being mixed means they may be predisposed to the health problems their parent breeds have.

 These are the most common health problems this breed faces: